pysat/pysat/docs/tutorial/tutorial_basics.rst

    # Load by date
    dmsp.load(date=start)

+   # Load by filename from string
+   dmsp.load(fname='dms_ut_20010101_12.002.hdf5')

 When the pysat load routine runs it stores the instrument data into::

-   # Display all data
+   # Instrument data
    dmsp.data

-This provides full access to the underlying data library functionality.
+This configuration provides full access to the underlying data library functionality.
+For additional details on loading a range of dates as well as support for both pandas and xarray as the underlying data structure, see :ref:`tut-load`.

-pysat supports the use of two different data structures.
-You can either use a pandas DataFrame_, a highly capable structure with labeled rows and columns, or an xarray DataSet_ for data sets with more dimensions.

-The type of data structure is flagged at the instrument level with the attribute ``inst.pandas_format``.
-This is set to True if a DataFrame is returned by the corresponding instrument module load method.

-pysat also supports loading data from a range of files/file dates.
-Keywords in pysat with `end_*` are an exclusive bound, similar to slicing numpy arrays, while those with `stop_*` are an inclusive bound.

 Data Access